marcalva/ambimux/README.md

 Model options

   -x, --out-min       Calculate the likelihood and demultiplex barcodes that have at least this many
                       RNA UMIs or ATAC fragments.
-If there both the UMIs and fragments are below this, skip [100].
+If both the UMIs and fragments are below this, skip [100].
   -h, --eps           Convergence threshold, where the percent change in parameters
                       must be less than this value [1e-6].
+  -j, --amb-eps       Convergence threshold for droplet ambient contamination parameter alpha,
+                      the percent change in value must be less than this argument [1e-6].
   -q, --max-iter      Maximum number of iterations to perform for EM [100].
   -d, --amb-prior-w   Weight of the ambient fraction prior.
 Effectively gives the number
                       of reads added to the likelihood as a prior.
-Must be > 0 [1].
+Must be > 0 [1e-8].
   -i, --mdl-reads     The type of reads to use for demultiplexing and ambient estimation.
                       One of 'intra', 'inter', or 'all'. 'intra' (default) specifies the model should use only reads contained in peaks or genes.